Rohans1994/devTinderWeb/README.md

     - Login and see if your data is coming properly in the store
     - NavBar should update as soon as user logs in
     - Refactor our code to add constants file + create a components folder

+## Episode 3

+    - You should not be access other routes without login
+    - If token is not present, redirect user to login page
+    - Logout Feature
+    - Get the feed and add the feed in th store
+    - build the user card on feed